 Students are expected to stay at RSM until they have completed their final exams.
 If a student does poorly on a final exam, they can re-sit the exam in July in Rotterdam.
 Students can decide if they want to keep this option available.
 If so, they will need to plan to be in Rotterdam in July.
 It is not possible to arrange scheduled exams or re-sits on other dates, times or places, nor to make special arrangements with teaching staff.

 Students are not permitted to arrive late for the Exchange Program.
 All exchange students must attend the compulsory introduction program.
-In spring it takes place during the first week of Trimester 2.

 Ranking and Rigor